 With Nu Skin you earn an income from the sales you make yourself, as well as from the people you have recruited to become distributors – also known as your “down-line”.

 The more people you can recruit to your organization below you – your down-line – the more money you will make.

-Most Nu Skin’ers are hoping to recruit really good entrepreneurs under them that build big organizations that give the up-line residential income without hardly no efforts.
+Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs under them that build big organizations, which give the up-line residential income, without hardly no efforts.

-In other words, the money is not in selling actual products, but more in recruiting people to do the actual business and grow your organization.
+In other words, the money does not lay in selling actual products but more in recruiting people to do the actual business, and grow your organization.

 “Not all multilevel marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it’s not.
 It’s a pyramid scheme.
 Pyramid schemes are illegal, and the vast majority of participants lose money”.